Janzleo74/PascalTraining/README.md

 # PascalTraining
 Some basic exercises from my tech course.
-Feel free to spy, copy, download, fork, modify, whatever.
-More is yet to come. ^^
+Its a good practice.